Yes you do. Sorry. Here comes why you still have to use a TURN server.

 This is something I bumped into recently about the turn server and was quite surprised it wasn’t obvious, which lead me to the conclusion that the WebRTC Architecture course I am launching is… mandatory.
-This was a company that had their media server on a public IP address, thinking that this should remove their need to run a TURN server.
+This was a company that had their media server on a public IP address, thinking that this should remove their need to run a TURN server in WebRTC.
 Apparently, the only thing it did was remove their connection rate.

 It is high time I write about it here, as over the past year I actually saw 3 different ways in which vendors break their connectivity: